 The day of the scan

-If your child did not have sedation for the scan, you will be able to go home straight after the scan has finished.
-The radiologist will send a report of the scan to your child’s doctor in time for your next appointment.
+If your child is not having any further scans or tests, you will be free to go home.
+A radiologist will send a report about the scan to your child’s doctor in time for your next appointment.
 If you have not been given a follow up appointment to see your consultant, please contact their secretary after two weeks.